oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/shannonization/README.md

 In general, these shannonization optimizations create a shift-register that precomputes and *passes* values (additions and comparisons) to the loop's later iterations.
 The size of the shift-register determines how many *future* iterations we precompute for.
 In version 1, we precompute for one iteration; in this version, we precompute for 2 iterations.
 The reports for the `Intersection<2>` should show a critical path with: a single 32-bit Integer Compare Operation (`a < b`), a 32-bit Select Operation (`::read`) and a 1-bit And Operation (`a < b && A_count_inrange`).
 Thus, we have removed two 32-bit Compare Operations and one 32-bit Add Operation from the critical path.
 Looking at the *Loop Analysis* pane, you will see that the *Block Scheduled f<sub>MAX</sub>* is highest for `Intersection<2>` (e.g., 240 MHz).

 #### Version 3
 As a consequence of the fabric architecture of the Intel Stratix® 10 SX FPGA, the hardware implementation of pipes for the Intel Stratix® 10 SX FPGA has a longer latency for blocking pipe reads and writes.
 In version 3 of the kernel, `Intersection<3>`, we transform the code to use non-blocking pipe reads.
 For the Intel® Arria® 10 FPGA, this does not have a noticeable difference.
-However, this transformation allows the design to reach an II of 1 for the Intel Stratix® 10 and Intel Agilex™ FPGAs.
+However, this transformation allows the design to reach an II of 1 for the Intel Stratix® 10 and Intel Agilex® FPGAs.

 ## Running the Sample